-To confirm the change, your beneficiary information is available by signing into mysunlife.ca/ubcfpp, then select my financial centre > Quick Links > Beneficiary info.
+To confirm the change, your beneficiary information is available by signing into mysunlife.ca/ubcfpp.
+Under Investments, select Manage Plan > my Plan > Check on Account > View accounts > Click on your account number beside UBC Supplemental Arrangement > Make a change > Manage beneficiaries.
 Your quarterly statement of account also confirms your beneficiary information.

 The Supplemental Arrangement funds are invested in the BlackRock Balanced Moderate Index DC Fund as of October 31, 2012.
 Investment fees and administration expenses are deducted from member account balances.

-To estimate your annual Supplemental Arrangement contribution amounts, input your salary details into the Sun Life Contributions Estimator, or sign in to your account at mysunlife.ca/ubcfpp and then select my financial centre > Requests > Contribute.
+To estimate your annual Supplemental Arrangement contribution amounts, input your salary details into the Contributions Estimator, or sign in to your account at mysunlife.ca/ubcfpp (under Investments, select Manage Plan > my plan > Put money in > Contribute.

-To estimate your future Supplemental Arrangement account balance, access the Retirement Income Estimator by signing in to your account at mysunlife.ca/ubcfpp and then select my financial centre > Resource Centre > my money tools > Retirement Income Estimator.
+To estimate your future Supplemental Arrangement account balance, access the Retirement Income Estimator by signing in to your account at mysunlife.ca/ubcfpp, then under Investments, select Manage Plan > my plan > Tools > Retirement Income Estimator.